-Trees in Specify 7
+Trees in Specify 7 :trees_:

-Specify 7 visually presents some data types in hierarchical tree displays.
-These data types include the information in the Taxon, Geography, (Specimen) Storage, Chronostratigraphy and Lithostratigraphy tables.
-These data types, or tables, are also included in the form system, but the tree displays offer a more convenient single-screen view of the data.
-Moreover, some data tasks are more intuitive when performed in tree displays as compared to data forms.
+These data types are also visualized in forms, but the tree displays offer a more convenient single-screen view of all of the records in the table.
+Some data tasks are more intuitive and efficient when performed in tree displays as compared to forms.

-The Taxon, Geography, Chronostratigraphy and Lithostratigraphy trees (and tables) are scoped at the Discipline level, meaning that all collections within a Discipline share the same tree.
-Collection Objects in a particular collection though, that are associated with the nodes on what might be a shared tree across two or more collections, will only see the Collection Objects in that particular collection.
-(Linked Collection Objects can be seen by right-clicking on a tree node and choosing Associated Collection Objects from the pop-up context menu.)
-Associated Collection Objects from the ensuing context menu.)
+Collection Objects in a particular collection though, that are associated with the nodes on what might be a shared tree across two or more collections, will only see the Collection Objects in that particular collection (Linked Collection Objects can be seen by selecting a tree node and clicking the :search_: Search icon in the tools area).

 Using Trees